Kurt Feldman

-Kurt Feldman (born January 29, 1984) is an American musician, composer, and multi-instrumentalist based in New York City, United States.
+Kurt Edward Feldman (born January 29, 1984) is an American musician, composer, and multi-instrumentalist based in New York City, United States.
 He is best known as the former frontman for the Depreciation Guild and as a current member for Ice Choir, as well as for playing drums in the Pains of Being Pure at Heart.

 Early life

-Feldman grew up primarily in Westchester and West Village, New York.
+Feldman was born to a musician father and a teacher mother, both of whom influenced and encouraged his early musical development.
+His father worked at a record store during his youth, and his mother was an enthusiast of college radio and indie rock music, maintaining a collection of what he described as "cool indie" CDs.
+Some of his own first records included artists Dinosaur Jr and Nirvana.
 He has two younger brothers, Mike (bassist of Country Mice) and Dave (frontman of Wyldlife).
-From a young age, he was surrounded by a musical environment.
+He was raised primarily in the West Village and Westchester, New York.

 He started playing guitar at around age 8 or 9 and in bands at age 11.
 He told Westword about his childhood, "I went to a music camp when I was eleven, and I became friends with a lot of kids who were older than me, like eighteen.
 There were a couple of summers where I would go to concerts with them, and they'd show me cool stuff and make me mixtapes."
+He was also one of the guest musicians for the Moldy Peaches' self-titled album.
+He played drums on the track "Little Bunny Foo Foo" which was recorded at his basement.
+At the time, he was already friends with the band's co-founder Adam Green.

 In 2006, he finished his studies in childhood education at New York University.
 Despite his educational background and teaching experience in a music school, he was more interested in pursuing a musical career.
 He spoke to the Gothamist in 2009, stating that "[...]teaching has always been a fallback plan.
 I teach now at a music school, but I'd much rather be playing music professionally."